-Track Min Distance 16ft

-Track Min Distance
+Track Min Distance 16ft Track Min Distance 1 D (Advanced)

 Track Min Distance allows you to set a minimum distance of travel before a trackpoint is added to the track.
-The Track Min Distance menu choice is only available when User Mode is set to Advanced (see Setup Menu Tab: User Mode).

 NOTE: Track Min Distance works in conjunction with Trackpoint Interval.
 Both conditions must be met before a trackpoint is added to the current track.